-All tenants must receive permission from your landlord before they’re allowed to sublet a rental property in Oregon.
+All tenants must receive permission from their landlord before they’re allowed to sublet a rental property in Oregon.

 The tenant must send the landlord a letter requesting permission to sublease.
 This letter must include the proposed term of the lease, the name and permanent home address of the proposed subtenant, the reason for subletting, the original tenant’s new address (if different), the written consent of all co-tenants, and a copy of the proposed sublease agreement.

-What are legal grounds for a landlord to refuse to approve a sublease agreement?
+What are the legal grounds for a landlord to refuse to approve a sublease agreement?